 We’ve done indoor rock climbing, running, walking, strength training, kayaking, hiking, bowling, and golf – yes those last two count.
 We enjoy some more than others, have dropped a couple, completed a half marathon – #ourtimesucked but #wefinished – and recently signed up to complete a Spartan obstacle race in September 2017.

 Hearty laughter is a good way to jog internally without having to go outdoors. – Norman Cousins

 Strength training, mostly with simple body weight exercises, and distance walking remain our staples.
 Golf, hiking, and kayaking are limited due to Michigan weather.
 Unfortunately, shoulder injuries for both of us sidelined our rock climbing adventures – our favorite activity – but we are still hoping to get back to it someday soon.

 With continuous exercise habits that we truly enjoy we have transformed our bodies, eliminating body fat and increasing lean muscle.
-Now at ages 49 & 50, we have better muscle strength, energy levels, range of motion, flexibility, and endurance than we did 4 years ago.
+Now at ages 49 & 50, we have better muscle strength, energy levels, range of motion, flexibility, and endurance than we did four years ago.

 Simplifying Home & Life Towards Minimalism

-Not only did we get married in the last four years, we also experienced some ‘life stressors’ if you will, including:
+Not only did we get married in the last four years, but we also experienced some ‘life stressors’ if you will, including:

 - Moving twice – buying one home, purchasing another and renting in-between